isomerpages/moe-regentsec/_self-directed-learners/Personalised Digital Learning Programme (PDLP).md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PDLP/PDLP_1-ART.jpg">
 </div>
 <h3><strong>Active Student Participation in Principles of Accounts and Mathematics</strong></h3>
-<p>Classpoint and Nearpod are some of the tools that are regularly used in
+<p>Classpoint and Google Suite are some of the ICT tools that are incorporated
-our Principles of Accounts lessons to better engage students and monitor their learning.
+in our Principles of Accounts lessons to better engage students and monitor their learning.
 The real-time feedback that students receive through these online check-in quizzes allows students to assess their own learning gaps in a timely and personalised manner.
-Our teachers have also used Google Forms to create Escape Rooms—an enjoyable mode of hands-on assessment for students to apply what they have learnt.
+In particular, the Google Forms to create Escape Rooms—an enjoyable mode of hands-on assessment for students to apply what they have learnt.
 Likewise, in Mathematics, our Secondary Three students learnt to measure the diameter of a chord through an exciting inquiry-based project.
 They used their PLDs to watch an explanatory video on the concept online and worked in groups to apply their learning using GeoGebra and other hands-on materials.
 Students also learn to use flowcharts as an effective way to visualize and apply computational thinking concepts, helping students understand the steps involved in solving mathematical problems.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PDLP/PDLP_2-POA.jpg">